CryptoDevWill/twitter-v2-simple/README.md

 console.log(twitterPoll)
 ```
-Returns a small object with the poll question and id.
+Returns a small object with the poll text and id.
 ```js
 {
   data: {